-- Difficulty functioning on a daily basis.
+- Difficulty functioning daily.

 How Eating Disorders Affect Mental Health

 For instance, we can train our brains to respond to certain things in our lives without realizing it.
 Our beliefs then change our behaviors.
-As an example, if you believe that drinking tea in the morning makes you look prettier, the tea becomes a trigger stimulus for you to feel good.
+As an example, if you believe drinking tea in the morning makes you look prettier, the tea becomes a trigger stimulus for you to feel good.
 Eventually, the brain is trained to think that tea makes you beautiful.

 People with eating disorders have the same thing going on.
 They have trained their brains to associate food with being ugly or overweight.
 The sight of food makes them feel bad about themselves, and they use behaviors like restricting, binging or purging to minimize calories.

 Fortunately, it is possible to successfully treat eating disorders.
 Treatment requires an organized approach to manage symptoms, return to a healthy weight, and maintain good mental and physical health.
 To accomplish this, there needs to be a strong support team, including a mental health professional, registered dietician and supportive family members.

 Specifically, here is what you can expect from a treatment plan: